Science & Technology

 This film is a journey through space and time to understand our origins.

-It starts from the creation of our solar system, 4.8 billion years ago, takes us through the changes and the evolutions that it underwent until today, and looks at its future.
+It starts with the creation of our solar system 4.8 billion years ago, takes us through its changes and evolutions until today, and looks at its future.

 THE ZIMOV HYPOTHESIS 52’